uptycslabs/terraform-aws-iam-config/README.md

   - arn:aws:iam::<Customer-Account-ID>:policy/cloudquery-ReadOnlyPolicy
   - arn:aws:iam::<Customer-Account-ID>:policy/cloudquery-cloudtrail-bucket-policy
+  - arn:aws:iam::<Customer-Account-ID>:policy/cloudquery-vpc-flowlog-bucket-policy
+  - arn:aws:iam::<Customer-Account-ID>:policy/cloudquery-kinesis-stream-policy

 &nbsp;
 # Prerequisites

-- The terraform version should be >= 0.12.31
+- Minimum required version of Terraform -> v0.12.31
 - The user must have `Git` installed on the system that they are using to execute the Terraform script.
   - Instructions on how to install Git here: https://github.com/git-guides/install-git
-- The user should have `Administrators` role to the acoount to create resources.
+- The user should have `Administrators` role in order to create resources.

 &nbsp;
 # Running the Terraform script